 Revenues.
-Our revenues increased by 1.5% from US\$180.2 million in 2013 to US\$182.9 million in 2014.
-The increase was primarily due to a 13.2% increase in our revenues from subscription services and a 1.8% increase in other internet value added services, which was partially offset by a 20.1% decrease in our online advertising services as a result of a decrease in the number of advertisers in 2014.
+Our revenues increased by 11.3% from US\$122.0 million in 2013 to US\$135.8 million in 2014.
+The increase was primarily due to a 13.2% increase in our revenues from subscription services.

 Our revenues from subscription services increased by 13.2% from US\$86.7 million in 2013 to US\$98.2 million in 2014.
 The increase was mainly attributable to the increase in our subscriber numbers in the first three quarters of 2014, partially offset by a decline in subscriber numbers in the fourth quarter.
 The number of subscribers declined to 4.9 million as of December 31, 2014 due to the fact that our increased efforts in complying with stricter government regulation of internet content in China negatively affected user experience-part of our efforts included permitting a temporary suspension of our subscription services to approximately 350,000 existing subscribers in the fourth quarter of 2014.